Local Limits of Small World Networks: Proof of Applications: Clustering Coefficient

-By Theorems 2.22 and 2.23 in \cite{remco}, we know that the local clustering coefficient converges to $\mathbb{E}_{\mu} \left[ \frac{\Delta_G(o)}{d_o(d_o - 1)}\right]$ and global clustering coefficient converges to $ \frac{\mathbb{E}_{\mu}[\Delta_G(o)]}{\mathbb{E}_{\mu}[d_o(d_o - 1)]}$ where $\Delta_G(o)$ is twice the number of triangles that contains $o$.
-Since the graph follows a symmetric distribution $\mu$, the final expression for local clustering does not depend on $v$ and one can easily obtain from the limit for a given $k$.
-For global clustering, recall that the (outgoing or incoming) shortcuts in the limiting graph connect to different (full or reduced) $k$-fuzzes and, hence, cannot be part of a triangle (or any cycle for that matter).
-Thus, the triangles that contain any node can only be created by the non-rewired ring edges each of which exists with probability $1-\phi$.
-The degree of the root $d_o$ under $\mu$ is distributed according to $\text{Bin}(k, 1- \phi) + \text{Bin}(k, \phi) + \text{Bin}(k, 1- \phi) + \text{Poi}(\phi k)$ for outgoing ring edges, outgoing shortcuts, incoming ring edges, and incoming shortcuts respectively.
-Then,
+Recall that the outgoing and incoming shortcuts in the limiting graph connect to different full or reduced \(k\)-paths and, hence, cannot be part of a triangle (or any cycle).
+Thus, the triangles that contain the root can only be created by the non-rewired ring edges.
+The number of ordered pairs of adjacent neighbors of the root in a full \(k\)-path is \(3k(k-1)\), so twice the number of triangles containing the root is \(3k(k-1)\).
+Each such triangle survives the rewiring procedure exactly when its three constituent ring edges are not rewired, which occurs with probability \((1-\phi)^3\).
+Therefore,

-and the twice number of triangles that contain some node in a Full $k$-Path is $3k(k-1)$.
-Each exists with probability $(1-\phi)^3$ after rewiring.
-Then, by linearity of expectation, we get as the final expression.